 When factories run the world, this opens the door to various new business opportunities.
 This includes those who decide to sell platform-based integrated systems.
 As construction is primarily focused on prefabrication and modularisation, IU organisations can utilise platform strategies to begin selling integrated systems alongside structural elements.
-These systems can then expand further into subsystems like electronics, lighting, plumbing, and mechanical equipment.
+These systems can expand into electronics, lighting, plumbing, and mechanical equipment subsystems.

 Even today, this approach is already being adopted by BSB.
-They sell standardised floor plates, tile and laminate flooring, and steel frames that are pre-fitted with wires and pipes.
+They sell standardised floor plates, tile and laminate flooring, and pre-fitted steel frames with wires and pipes.
 To pick the ideal flooring combination for their needs, clients make their choices via a simple customisation menu.
 BSB has also demonstrated how module suppliers can overcome logistical limitations with a certain approach: franchising.

 Even in a future world run by factories, it is not feasible for a company to transport sizeable building modules across long distances.
-This logistical situation would place a serious strain on financial viability.
+This logistical situation would place a severe strain on financial viability.
 By franchising, however, various areas can be suitably covered from a logistics point of view.
-The more franchises that exist that can take care of the manufacturing and distribution of modules, the less worry about transportation concerns.
+The more franchises that can care for the manufacturing and distribution of modules, the less worry about transportation concerns.

 Speaking of logistics, this plays an integral role in a factory-run world.
 Rather than transporting low-value construction items like lumber and bricks, logistic companies have to deal with high-value prefabricated modules.
-Not only do these modules have to be delivered on time, but logistics suppliers will typically have the added headache of scheduling deliveries from multiple factories to provide construction sites with all requested assets.
-Due to the complexity of the task, it’s important for logistic businesses to possess refined software solutions that can track and automate tasks.
+These modules must be delivered on time, and logistics suppliers will typically have the added headache of scheduling deliveries from multiple factories to provide construction sites with all requested assets.
+Due to the complexity of the task, logistic businesses need to possess refined software solutions that can track and automate tasks.

 The future (and present) need for software solutions

-Even in a world where factories control the IU industry, and online activities are restricted, technology and software solutions are still an essential component.
-It is needed to effectively coordinate activities, complete the production of modules, and much more.
+Even in a world where factories control the IU industry and online activities are restricted, technology and software solutions are still essential components.
+It is needed to coordinate activities effectively, complete the production of modules, and much more.